-Completely fenced, but with a wide opening near the centre of the park, the toddler and big kid areas are quite near each other with good sight lines.
-On a wood chip base (that really, really needs a fresh layer) is the play structure for older kids with plenty of ways to hang and climb.
-There’s the Bongo bridge which is always nice and dangerous (and the only thing I’ve ever hurt myself on), ladders, rungs, overhead hand sliders, a broken Bongo step, and cool steep slides.
-Nearby are adult swings, a bucket swing (no harness), and some stand-up spinners.
+The big-kid area is on a wood chip base and has a large play structure for older kids with plenty of ways to hang and climb.
+There’s the Bongo bridge which is always nice and dangerous (and the only thing I’ve ever hurt myself on), ladders, rungs, overhead hand sliders, steps, and cool steep slides.
+Nearby are adult swings, an adaptive swing (no harness), and some stand-up spinners.
 Unfortunately some twits have spray painted some lively words on some of the equipment, so hopefully that gets erased soon.

 Things to note:

 -The park to the north of Avenue Fielding has a football field and running track, as well as a dog run which you can find info and rules for HERE.

 -There is a pool and lovely looking splash pad at the corner of Kensington and Biermans, you can get all the info on the city’s website HERE or call 514 872-1125 .